TomShacham/http4r/README.md

 - example app
   - write html file handler with appropriate content-type headers and serve local webpage that loads in wasm app and runs tests
+    - routing example using match request { destructuring } which will be badass!
     - even better, do this as puppeteer suite
     - JSON body parser
     - read and write to database
 ---
-- get rid of instant in core somehow?
 - core api
-  - Proper uri
-      - Client passes in uri to string
   - Response status message
+  - default response headers, content-type, content-length, date
   - http version on message
   - support http/1.0 - ie. read til socket close or EOF
   - support trailers
   - support chunked encoding
   - multipart form data
   - refactor to parser combinator
   - bidi routing (can we do this without lenses?)
-    - default response headers, content-type, content-length, date

 ### About